by Jonas E. Alexis & Gary DeMar

 Gary DeMar is a writer, lecturer, debater, and the president of American Vision.
 He graduated from Western Michigan University in 1973 and has a Ph.D. in history from Whitefield Theological Seminary.
-He is a staunch critique of the Premillenial Dispensationalist movement (Christian Zionism) in America.
-He is the author 25 books, including Last Days Madness, End-Time Fiction, Doomsday Déjà vu, and Why the End of the World Is Not in Your Future.
+He is a staunch critic of the Premillennial Dispensationalist movement (Christian Zionism) in America.
+He is the author of 25 books, including Last Days Madness, End-Time Fiction, Doomsday Déjà vu, and Why the End of the World Is Not in Your Future.
 Gary has been interviewed by Time magazine, CNN, MSNBC, FOX, the BBC, etc.

 Alexis: You write in the preface of Last Days Madness that people have been “sidetracked by a novel interpretive methodology known as dispensational premillennialism.”
-So, let’s start with that point: what’s wrong with dispensational premillenialism?
+So, let’s start with that point: what’s wrong with dispensational premillennialism?

 DeMar: DP is a relatively new interpretation of prophecy that had its beginnings in the early part of the 19th century.
 DP has developed a hermeneutic that claims to interpret the Bible literally but is very selective in practice.
 DPs make a clear distinction between Israel and the Church which they claim was an unforeseen detour of God’s prophetic plan.

 Because Israel rejected Jesus as the promised Messiah, the prophetic clock stopped for Israel.
 It was at that point that the Church was born.
 We are now, according to DP, in the so-called “Church Age” where nothing prophetic related to Israel is supposed to take place.